Resummed predictions for hadronic Higgs boson decays: Resummation from Soft-Collinear Effective Theory

 \subsection{Formulation}

 Our basic resolution parameter for the hadronic decays of the Higgs boson is the \twoj, defined as where $k$ runs over all final state particles with momenta $p_k = (E_k, \vec{p}_k)$ and $\vec{n}$ is the unit $3$-vector resulting from the minimisation procedure.
 In the case where all final-state particles are massless, it is related to the more familiar thrust $T$, which was widely studied for $e^+ e^-$ collisions \cite{Catani:1991kz,Catani:1992ua} and extended to hadronic collisions in Ref.~\cite {Banfi:2004nk}, by the relation $\Tau_2=2E_{\mathrm{cm}}(1-T)$.
-For the decays that we consider in this work, we always have that $E_{\mathrm{cm}}=M_H$.
+For the decays that we consider, we work in the rest frame of the Higgs boson and always have that $E_{\mathrm{cm}}=M_H$.
 Exactly like the thrust variable, the \twoj is constrained kinematically $(0\leq \Tau_2 \leq M_H)$ and its value is related to the spatial distribution of the radiation: in the limit $\Tau_2 \rightarrow 0$ the final state consists of two pencil-like jets, while for $\Tau_2 \sim M_H$ there are three or more jets distributed in a more spherical configuration.

 We consider the decay rate differential in $\Tau_2$ of a Higgs boson to either a $b\bar{b}$-quark pair or to a pair of gluons.
 We consider massless $b$-quarks with a finite Yukawa coupling to the Higgs $y_b$.
 In the gluon case, we work in an effective theory in which the top-quark loop that couples the Higgs boson to gluons has been integrated out, leaving an effective local operator $Hgg$.